geokall/fullstack-python-hua/README.md

 ## Optional steps
 Please install Postman (still you can use curl) and any IDE you prefer.
-This project and every project of mine, is implemented using JetBrains Software.
+This project is implemented using JetBrains Software.

 ## Neo4j installation
 Install neo4j on docker using the name hua-neo4j and environment neo4j/hua-neo4j.